Homemade Bruschetta

 • ¼ cup sweet onion finely diced

-• 4 tablespoons garlic mined
+• 4 tablespoons garlic minced

 • 4 fresh basil leaves finely minced